 Bushfires affect people in the community differently, depending on the stress or loss you or your loved ones have experienced.
 There are things you can do to take care of yourself and your emotional wellbeing, or that of someone you care about.

 Individuals may experience many different emotional and physical reactions if directly or indirectly affected by bushfires.
 Common reactions may include feeling overwhelmed, tearfulness, sleep problems and a lack of concentration or difficulty focusing.
 In most cases these reactions will fade over the following weeks.
 There are links below to supports that may help you during this time, or you can download a useful guide here.

-The National Bushfire Recovery Agency Bushfire Recovery Connect website helps you to connect to the support you need.
+Visit the National Bushfire Recovery Agency's Bushfire Recovery Connect website to find support.

-Recovery Support Services can link you to your own personal recovery support worker who can help you navigate and access services and support.
+Recovery Support Services can link you to your own personal recovery support worker who can help you navigate and access services.
 Call:

-The Local Health District has no-cost bushfire counselling:
+Your Local Health District has no-cost bushfire counselling available here.

 PHN is a trademark of the Australian Government.
 Use of the PHN trademark and the PHN Identifier by South Eastern NSW PHN is authorised by the Australian Government.

 Copyright © 2015 - 2020 COORDINARE - South Eastern NSW PHN